arwes/arwes/FAQ.md

 There is a plan to document these.

-## Is there a plan to build grid tools?
+## Is there a plan to build specific tools?

-An idea is to create an implementation of a grid system in flexbox with JSS.
+There are plans to add _grid layout_, _graph_, and _map_ tools with Arwes
-It is still in definition not yet confirmed.
+customization but not for version 1.0.